Chaal Jeevi Laiye!: Critical response

 The film received mostly positive reviews by the critics.
 Shruti Jambhekar of The Times of India rated it 4 out of 5 and praised the director for screenplay, editing, cinematography, music and performances.
 Saurabh Shah rated it 4 out of 5 and praised direction, music and performances but criticised the length of the climax.
 Mid-day Gujarati noted the trend of films based on the father-son relationships and gave a positive review.
-Tushar Dave writing for Sarjak.org praised the film for its message, cinematography, music and performances of lead actors but criticised some dialogues, melodrama, performance of Aruna Irani and length of the climax.
+Tushar Dave, writing for Sarjak.org, praised the film for its message, cinematography, music and performances of lead actors but criticised some of the dialogue, melodrama, performance of Aruna Irani and length of the climax.